-MLP250 - Medical Laboratory Procedures II 60 Hours / 4 Quarter Credits Prerequisites: MLP200
+MLP250 - Medical Laboratory Procedures II 60 Hours / 4 Quarter Credits Prerequisites: None

-Course Description: This course is a continuation of MLP200 focusing on all phases of venipuncture throughout the course with hands-on practice.
+Course Description: This course focuses on all phases of venipuncture throughout the course with hands-on practice.
 This course continues with performance and quality as well as hands-on exercises in clinical chemistry, medical microbiology, hematology and serology.
 Students will learn the beginning basics of venipuncture.